sinesc/itsy/README.md

 # Itsy
 Strongly typed scripting language with a rusty syntax and easy Rust integration written entirely in safe Rust.

-***State of the project:** Feature-incomplete, totally NOT ready for production, syntax and APIs may change, expect many bugs and bad diagnostic.
+***State of the project:** Feature-incomplete, totally NOT ready for production, APIs may change, expect bugs and bad diagnostic.
 Possibly fun to play with.*

 ## Trying it